 What about the notes of the viola and cello?

-The viola and cello are always tuned in fifths, but with other notes: C, G, D, and A. The difference between the two instruments lies not only in their range but also in the way they are played.
-But generally speaking the notes of the cello are located an octave below those of the viola.
+The viola and cello are always tuned in fifths, but on different pitches: C, G, D, and A. Differences between the two instruments lies not only in their range but also in the way they are played.
+Generally speaking, the notes of the cello are an octave below those of the viola.
 Here are their frequencies:

 Viola – C = 131Hz G = 196Hz D = 294Hz A = 440Hz